 The holiday season is a time of giving.
-Yet, it can often be difficult to determine just how to give back to others during this time of year – especially if you can’t physically be near others.
+Yet, it can often be difficult to determine just how to give back to others during this time of year.

 Though it may not seem like it, a simple donation or act of kindness can make a world of difference for those who are in need.
 This holiday season, consider taking part in these charitable activities.